shumshersubashgautam/MedicalDiffusionModel/README.md

 # Medical Diffusion

-This repository contains the code to our paper "Medical Diffusion: Denoising Diffusion Probabilistic Models for 3D Medical Image Synthesis"
+This repository contains the code of "Medical Diffusion: Denoising Diffusion Probabilistic Models for 3D Medical Image Synthesis"
 (see https://arxiv.org/abs/2211.03364).

 ![Generated Samples by our Medical Diffusion model](assets/generated_samples.gif)